anthonypena97/chromeios-viewportfitcover/README.md

 ## Creator Message

 *I could not find a solution for extending the web page past the iPhone 12 notch for Google Chrome, so I set to figure it out myself.
 Safari developed a solution with the inclusion of [Viewport-fit: cover](https://webkit.org/blog/7929/designing-websites-for-iphone-x/).
 My use case was for a 3D Web App I was making and wanted the HTMLcanvas/scene to take up the whole space.
 This is not the perfect solution, but I hope you may find use of it, or that it might help you find your own approach.
-The client.ts (javascript for page) is written within a three.js enviornment, but I'm sure you can draw solutions for your context with some studying.
+The client.ts (javascript for page) is written within a three.js enviornment, but I'm sure you can draw your own solutions for your own context with some studying.
 I found this solution by noticing when one zooms on a page on the Chrome iOS app, the whole viewport is used.
 Email me if you have any questons.
 Peace!*

 ## Table of Contents